Food In Seychelles

 The ethnic diversity will mark out what to eat in Seychelles; this country whose base is fish and rice has French, African, Indian and Chinese influences.
 Its cuisine is very varied and tasty, so it will be a pleasure to try their typical dishes during your trip.

-The typical dishes to eat in Seychelles are the result of a fusion between cultures where spices and aromatic herbs take centre stage.
+The typical dishes to eat in Seychelles are the result of a fusion between cultures where spices and aromatic herbs take center stage.
 As we already anticipated, fish occupies a predominant place in the country's cuisine.
-Similarly, coconut, ginger and chili accompany the rice dishes along with delicious tropical fruits.
+Similarly, coconut, ginger, and chili accompany the rice dishes along with delicious tropical fruits.

-We will discover what the typical dishes of the cuisine of Seychelles are which you have to savour during your visit to the country.
+We will discover what the typical dishes of the cuisine of Seychelles are which you have to savor during your visit to the country.